n3a9/CourseProject/README.md

 scikit_learn==0.23.2
 ```

 You can automatically install all of these packages by first cloning this repo.
-Then navigate into the project directory run `pip install -r requirements.txt`.
+Then navigate into the project directory and run `pip install -r requirements.txt`.

 ## Usage